robertovicario/uninsubria-WEB_SERVICES/README.md

 # Web Service & AI Interfaces, MSc Course @ uninsubria

-This repository contains the seminar presented by me and the related demo project for the Web Service & AI Interfaces course at the University of Insubria, part of the MSc in Computer Science.
+This repository contains the personal materials for the Web Service & AI Interfaces course at the University of Insubria, part of the MSc in Computer Science.

 ## Overview